fabiommendes/pygeneric/docs/source/contributing.rst

 -------------

 You can always improve documentation!
-Even small patches such as correcting English mistakes are valuable.
+Even small patches such as correcting English mistakes and adding examples are valuable.
 The documentation is written in `reSTructuredText`__ using `Sphinx`__, and is scattered among a few *.rst* files and doc-strings in Python source.